Fourth Annual Open Endoscopy Forum (OEF)

 September 28-30th, 2018, Cambridge MA.
 USA

 On behalf of the organizing committee, we want to express our appreciation and excitement for your participation in this novel educational event.
-The third Annual Open Endoscopy Forum will be held September 22-24 2017 at MIT in Cambridge MA USA.
+The fourth Annual Open Endoscopy Forum will be held September 28-30th, 2018 at MIT in Cambridge MA USA.

 We are very excited about hosting the third annual OEF.
 Most who attended the first and the second OEF felt this was a weekend of learning, dialogue and camaraderie like no other they had experienced.

 World class lecturers raised the bar to teach in a TED-like format which included telling a personal story while making important teaching points.
 There was laughter, tears and an incredible amount of education.